 - For SN initiated subsequent CPAC, the source SN initially triggers the candidate cell preparation of subsequent CPAC procedure and generates the execution conditions for the initial execution of subsequent CPAC.

-- For both MN and SN initiated inter-SN subsequent CPAC, the candidate SN generates the execution conditions for the following execution of subsequent CPAC when the candidate SN prepares the candidate SCG configuration(s) for candidate PSCell(s).
+- For both MN and SN initiated subsequent CPAC, the candidate SN generates the execution conditions for the following execution of subsequent CPAC when the candidate SN prepares the candidate SCG configuration(s) for candidate PSCell(s).
 For SN initiated intra-SN subsequent CPAC, the source SN generates the execution conditions for the following execution of subsequent CPAC when the source SN prepares the candidate SCG configuration(s) for candidate PSCell(s).

 - The subsequent CPAC configuration contains candidate SCG configuration(s) of candidate PSCell(s), execution conditions, and may contain the MCG configuration (to be applied when subsequent CPAC execution is triggered), the reference configuration and the security update configuration.

-- The subsequent CPAC configuration for CPA or inter-SN CPC candidate PSCell(s) is provided in MN format.
-The subsequent CPAC configuration for intra-SN CPC candidate PSCell(s) can be provided in MN format or SN format.
+- The subsequent CPAC configuration can be included within an MN or an SN RRC message.
+A subsequent CPAC configuration that is included in an MN RRC message can be used for candidate PSCell(s) for CPA, for intra-SN or inter-SN candidate PSCell(s) for CPC.
+A subsequent CPAC configuration that is included in an SN RRC message can only be used for intra-SN candidate PSCell(s) for CPC.

-- For one UE, the subsequent CPAC configuration for all candidate PSCells (including inter-SN and/or intra-SN) is provided in the same format, i.e., either MN format, or SN format.
-If the configured candidate PSCell(s) includes at least one inter-SN CPC candidate PSCell, the subsequent CPAC configuration can only be provided in MN format.
-If only intra-SN CPC candidate PSCell(s) is configured, the subsequent CPAC configuration can be provided in either MN format or SN format.
-It is up to OAM configuration to ensure MN format or SN format to be used.
+- For one UE, the subsequent CPAC configurations for all candidate PSCells (including inter-SN and/or intra-SN) are included within either MN RRC message(s) or SN RRC message(s).
+It is up to OAM configuration to ensure only MN RRC message(s) or only SN RRC message(s) are used.

 - Each candidate PSCell configuration is provided as a delta configuration on top of a reference configuration or a complete configuration.
 Only one reference configuration is supported.